rubyonjets/jets-docs/_docs/config/reference.md

 controllers.filtered_parameters | [] | Parameters to filter in logging output
 {% include config/reference/cfn.md %}
 deploy.stagger.batch_size | 10 | Stagger the cloudformation update batch size.
-deploy.stagger.enabled | false | Stagger the cloudformation update.
+deploy.stagger.enable | false | Stagger the cloudformation update.
 Can be helpful with large apps. domain.cert_arn | nil | Cert ARN for SSL domain.endpoint_type | REGIONAL | The endpoint type to create for API Gateway custom domain.
 IE: EDGE or REGIONAL.
 Default to EDGE because CloudFormation update is faster domain.name | nil | Custom domain name to use.
 Recommend to leave nil and jets will set a conventional custom domain name and then use CloudFront in front outside of Jets to fully control the domain name.